 Design and Build

 The Nikon D3300 has each of the manual control features you’d expect to find in a DSLR camera, including Manual mode, Aperture Priority, or Shutter Priority, all on a mode dial.
-But for those new to DSLR photography, Nikon did a great job of including automatic, easy to use features with this camera too.
+But for those new to DSLR photography, Nikon did a great job of including automatic, easy-to-use features with this camera too.

 The D3300 also only offers an 11-point autofocus system, which ranks behind most other DSLR cameras and explains some of this camera’s slow performance in Live View mode.

-When considering DSLR cameras, be sure to look at the Nikon D3300 against a Nikon D5300, where you’ll find the D5300 has a higher price point by almost $200.
+When considering DSLR cameras, be sure to look at the Nikon D3300 against a Nikon D5300, where you’ll find the D5300 has a higher price point of almost $200.
 And the Nikon D3300 vs. D5300 comparison also shows that the D5300 has some desirable features, including a tiltable LCD screen and built-in WiFi.
 One way Nikon keeps the D3300 DSLR at a lower price point is by not offering those features.

 Another feature of this model that leads to great image quality is that Nikon removed the anti-aliasing filter from the image sensor.
 Although you run the risk of seeing a moire pattern without an anti-aliasing filter, this is a rare problem with modern image sensors.
 So manufacturers are removing this filter more often to allow for sharper images, and it works well with the D3300.